 Total MFT fragments = 4

-- Windows Explorer and the DIR command do not report the data in alternate data streams as part of the file size or volume statistics.
-Rather, they show only the total bytes for the primary data stream.
+- Windows Explorer and the dir command do not report the data in alternate data streams as part of the file size or volume statistics.
+Instead, they show only the total bytes for the primary data stream.

-- The output from chkdsk accurately reports space used by a user's data files, including alternate data streams.
+- The output from chkdsk accurately reports the space that a user's data files use, including alternate data streams.

 - Disk quotas accurately track and report all data stream allocations that are part of a user's data files.

 - NTBackup records the number of bytes backed up in the backup log report.
-However it does not show which files contain alternate data streams, nor does it show accurate file sizes for files that include data in alternate streams.
+However it does not show which files contain alternate data streams.
+It also does not show accurate file sizes for files that include data in alternate streams.

-Volume mount points and directory junctions allow an empty folder on an NTFS volume to point to the root or subfolder on another volume.
-Windows Explorer and a DIR /s command follow the reparse point, count any files and directories on the destination volume, and include them in the host volume's statistics.
-This may lead you to believe that more space is being used on the host volume than what is actually being used.
-For more information about junction points, click the following article number to view the article in the Microsoft Knowledge Base:
+Volume mount points and directory junctions permit an empty folder on an NTFS volume to point to the root or subfolder on another volume.
+Windows Explorer and a dir /s command follow the reparse point, count any files and folders on the destination volume, and then include them in the host volume's statistics.
+This may mislead you to believe that more space is being used on the host volume than what is actually being used.
+For additional information, click the following article number to view the article in the Microsoft Knowledge Base: